A student of color taking photos next to large sculptural letters that spell “NYU.”

 The second time around, Daniella found the application process a lot less daunting since she could build upon her original application materials.
 She did, however, still need to audition.
 “My audition was on Zoom during the height of COVID-19,” she recalls.
 “That was a little scary because it’s always easier to read the room in person.
 But I was surprised at how smoothly it went.
 I connected with the person I auditioned for, and it felt like everything fell into place.”

-During Welcome Week, Daniella attended several meet and greets.
+During NYU Welcome, Daniella attended several meet and greets.
 These sessions were specifically for transfer students and helped ease her anxiety during the transition.
 “When I was transferring to NYU, I felt like a black sheep,” admits Daniella.
 “I felt like the normal thing for most high school students was to apply to a college, commit to that college, and then stay there for four years.
 Going to those transfer student meetings made me feel at ease because I could hear other people’s stories.
 It opened my eyes to the fact that this is a normal process that a lot of students go through.”

 As a student at NYU Tisch, Daniella feels like her future is in good hands.
 With 10 professional training studios, an abundance of networking opportunities, and endless internship possibilities, she has had a vast array of resources at her disposal.
 “At my old school, I couldn’t see the possibilities,” she says.
 “I didn’t see myself going anywhere, and that scared me.
 At NYU, there are so many opportunities.
 That’s something I really appreciate because I want to dabble in everything.”